fbpx

 • A boy unhappy with his physique reduces his food intake to unhealthy levels to drop weight.

-• A girl is disgusted with her face because of a single patch of acne or blemish; she refuses to go out unless it blemish is buried under layers of makeup and does not allow herself to be photographed.
+• A girl is disgusted with her face because of a single patch of acne or blemish; she refuses to go out unless the blemish is buried under layers of makeup and does not allow herself to be photographed.

 • A student suffers inordinate stress over school work and exams, fearing that less than optimal grades will tank their future.

-• A girl stays up past midnight every night laboring to understand difficult math or Latin problems; the late nights cause her daytime functions to suffer and don’t help her master the subject matter any better.
+• A girl stays up past midnight every night laboring to understand complex math or Latin problems; the late nights cause her daytime functions to suffer and don’t help her master the subject matter any better.

 • A boy suffers crippling anxiety when thinking about college plans, career choices, or anything to do with the future.